GluuFederation/docs-ce-prod/docs/source/upgrade/patches.md

 The steps below apply to **all** affected Gluu Server versions.

 !!!
 Note
     A 5-minute maintenance window is needed to apply the fix.
 Make sure to test and confirm in a non-production environment first.
-If Gluu helps manage your server(s), please [open a ticket](https://support.gluu.org) to schedule a maintenance window.

 - [Back up your Gluu Server](https://gluu.org/docs/ce/operation/backup/)  -- either a VM snapshot or a tarball of the Gluu Server container.